pact-im/api-doc/_includes/webhooks.md

 ### When

-Device with Whatsapp application gone into `offline` by any reason.
-We can't continue work with whatsapp while phone is offline.
-You need to resolve this issue if you want to use an integration.
+Device with WhatsApp application is unreachable.
+We can't work with whatsapp while phone is offline.

 ## Whatsapp: phone online